Rishi order: Baba Latif ad-Din Rishi

 Baba Latif ad-Din Rishi, originally known as Laddi Sen, was a Rajput chieftain from Kishtwar, Jammu.
 He embraced Islam after meeting Nund Rishi, becoming one of his chief disciples.
 Renamed Baba Latif ad-Din Rishi, he led an ascetic life, subsisting on wild grasses, and is revered for his spiritual teachings and dedication to the Sufi path.
 He was the third spiritual successor of Nund Rishi and The Rishi order after Baba Bamuddin Rishi and Sakhi Zain al-Din.

 Baba Nasruddin Rishi

-Baba Nasruddin Rishi Baba Nasruddin Rishi was a prominent Kashmiri Sufi saint and the fourth principal disciple (khalifa) of Hazrat Sheikh Noor-ud-Din Noorani or Nund Rishi, the founder of the Rishi order in Kashmir.
-Born into a wealthy Hindu Rajput family in Sazipur, Yechpargana, his birth name was Vitar, Nusar, or Avtar, with variations in historical accounts.
-Baba Nasruddin served as the manager of the langar (community kitchen) at Charar-e-Sharif, where he practiced extreme austerities, such as fasting on wild grasses and breaking his fast with ashes mixed with water.
+Baba Nasr ud-Din Rishi was a prominent Kashmiri Sufi saint and the fourth principal disciple (khalifa) of Hazrat Sheikh Noor-ud-Din Noorani or Nund Rishi, the founder of the Rishi order in Kashmir.
+Born into a wealthy family in Sazipur, Yechpargana, Baba Nasruddin served as the manager of the langar (community kitchen) at Charar-e-Sharif, where he practiced extreme austerities, such as fasting on wild grasses and breaking his fast with ashes mixed with water.
 When Nund Rishi learned of these practices, he instructed Baba Nasruddin to moderate his asceticism and consume rice instead.
-He was the fourth spiritual successor of Nund Rishi and The Rishi order after Baba Bamuddin Rishi, Sakhi Zain al-Din and Baba Latif ad-Din Rishi.
+He was the fourth spiritual successor of Nund Rishi and The Rishi order after Baba Bamuddin Rishi, Zain ud-Din Wali and Baba Latif ad-Din Rishi.